GreenleafLab/ArchR_Website/index.md

 ```{r}
 devtools::install_github("GreenleafLab/ArchR", ref="master", repos = BiocManager::repositories())
 ```
-If this does not fix your problem, please report it as an issue on [Github](https://github.com/GreenleafLab/ArchR/issues).
+If this does not fix your problem, please [report an issue on Github](https://github.com/GreenleafLab/ArchR/issues) with the __Bug Report__ form.

-If you think the documentation on this website or in the function annotations is unclear, please submit this as an issue on [Github](https://github.com/GreenleafLab/ArchR/issues) with the __documentation__ tag.
 If you have questions about ArchR usage, please refer to the [the searchable full user's manual](bookdown/index.html), [the FAQ section](articles/faq.html), and the [publication](https://greenleaf.stanford.edu/assets/pdf/).
+If you think the documentation on this website or in the function annotations is unclear, please [submit an issue on Github](https://github.com/GreenleafLab/ArchR/issues) with the __Documentation Request__ form.
+If there is a feature that you think is missing from ArchR _and you have already searched the user's manual_, [submit an issue on Github](https://github.com/GreenleafLab/ArchR/issues) with the __Feature Request__ form.
 If none of these options help, [send us an email](mailto:archr.devs@gmail.com).
 We will do our best to respond to questions that are not otherwise answered in the documentation.